The Transaction Log (SQL Server)

 ALTER INDEX REBUILD or DBCC DBREINDEX operations.

-The DBCC DBREINDEX statement is deprecated; Do not use it in new applications.
+The DBCC DBREINDEX statement is deprecated so you should avoid using it in new applications.

 Managing the transaction log